katyhuff/docs-travis-ci-com/user/languages/python.md

     # command to run tests
     script: nosetests

-As time goes, new releases come out and we provision more Python versions and/or implementations, aliases like `3.2` will float and point to different exact versions, patch levels and so on.
+As time goes by, new releases come out and we provision more Python versions and/or implementations, aliases like `3.2` will float and point to different exact versions, patch levels and so on.

 For precise versions pre-installed on the VM, please consult "Build system information" in the build log.